ava-labs/teleporter/contracts/src/teleporter/registry/README.md

 #### Pause all Teleporter interactions

-To pause all Teleporter interactions, `TeleporterRegistryAppUpgradeable.pauseTeleporterAddress` must be called for every Teleporter version from the `minTeleporterVersion` to the latest Teleporter version registered in `TeleporterRegistry`.
+To pause all Teleporter interactions, `TeleporterRegistryApp.pauseTeleporterAddress` must be called for every Teleporter version from the `minTeleporterVersion` to the latest Teleporter version registered in `TeleporterRegistry`.
 Note that there may be gaps in Teleporter versions registered with `TeleporterRegistry`, but they will always be in increasing order.
 The latest Teleporter version can be obtained by inspecting the public variable `TeleporterRegistry.latestVersion`.
-The `minTeleporterVersion` can be obtained by calling `TeleporterRegistryAppUpgradeable.getMinTeleporterVersion`.
+The `minTeleporterVersion` can be obtained by calling `TeleporterRegistryApp.getMinTeleporterVersion`.

 > Example: Pause all registered Teleporter versions
 >